liquibase/gradle-liquibase-plugin/doc/usage.md

 plugin, in keeping with Groovy conventions, uses camelCase, and translates as necessary before calling Liquibase.

-Some parameters changed in Liquibase 4.4, for example, `changeLogFile` became `changelogFile` with a lowercase "l".
-The plugin will automatically convert pre-4.4 names for a time to support backwards compatibility, but will print a warning to update the parameter.

 The `liquibase` block also has an optional "runList", which determines which activities are run for each task.
 If no runList is defined, the Liquibase Plugin will run all the activities.
 NOTE: the order of execution when there is no runList is not guaranteed.

-The arguments in `build.gradle` can be overridden on the command line using the `liquibaseExtraArgs` property.
-For example, if you wanted to override the log level for a single run, you could run `gradlew -PliquibaseExtraArgs="logLevel=debug"` and it would print debug messages from liquibase.
-This property can also be used to add extra arguments that weren't in any `activity` blocks.
+The parameters in `build.gradle` can be overridden on the command line using matching Gradle properties, capitalized and prefixed with `liquibase`.
+For example, if you wanted to override the log level for a single run, you could run `gradlew -PliquibaseLogLevel=debug"` and it would print debug messages from liquibase.
+This can also be used to add extra arguments that weren't in any `activity` blocks.

-Multiple arguments can be specified by separating them with a comma, like this:
+Liquibase Changelog Parameters can be specified in an activity with the `changelogParameters` method.
+The method takes a map of key-value pairs to be sent to Liquibase.
+They can be specified at run time with the `liquibaseChangelogParameters` Gradle property.
+Multiple parameters can be specified by separating them with a comma, like this:
-`-PliquibaseExtraArgs="logLevel=debug,username=me`.
-Due to limitations of Gradle, spaces are not allowed in the value of the liquibaseExtraArgs property.
+`-liquibaseChangelogParameters="param1=value1,param1=value2`.
+Due to limitations of Gradle, spaces are not allowed in the value of the liquibaseChangelogParameters property.

 The `liquibase` block can also set two properties; `mainClassName` and `jvmArgs`.

 The `mainClassName` property tells the plugin the name of the class to invoke in order to run Liquibase.
-By default, the plugin determines the version of Liquibase being used and sets this value to either `liquibase.integration.commandline.LiquibaseCommandLine` for version 4.4+, or `liquibase.integration.commandline.Main` for earlier versions.
-This value can be set to call other classes instead, such as the plugin's own `org.liquibase.gradle.OutputEnablingLiquibaseRunner` which fixes a Liquibase 3.6 logging issue.
+By default, the plugin uses `liquibase.integration.commandline.LiquibaseCommandLine`.
+This value can be set to call other classes if needed.
 You will need to make sure whatever class you use with `mainClassName` can be found in one of the `liquibaseRuntime` dependencies.

 The `jvmArgs` property tells the plugin what JVM arguments to set when forking the Liquibase process, and defaults to an empty array, which is usually fine.